Croxley Green History Project

 February 19 - House at Walton on the Hill, owned by Mr Lloyd George, wrecked by bombs.
 Damage £500.

 February 21 - Suffragettes filled the keyholes of many houses at Mapseley with small shot.
 At Edinburgh 2,000 letters in 20 letter boxes damaged by lire.
-Old Manchester Gold Club’s pavilion set fire to.
+Old Manchester Golf Club’s pavilion set fire to.

 February 22 - Reports of acts of violence received from all quarters.
 At Battersea 14 plate-glass windows were smashed.
 Letters in pillars damaged.
 Gold links at Ashford damaged.
 Shelter house at Horsforth set on fire.